-Investment of EUR 1.2 million for harmonization with EU standards8.
-November 2011. / Uncategorized
+Investment of EUR 1.2 million for harmonization with EU standards, Uncategorized

 Electric Power Industry of Serbia (EPS) has to invest EUR1.2 million by 2017 to solve the issues in the area of environment protection, in order to align its operations with the standards of European Union (EU), said on Saturday Mihajlo Gavric, Manager of the Department for Environment Protection at EPS.